 APV’s State and Federal Lobbying Team

-Elisabeth Jennings has served as Animal Protection of New Mexico’s/APV’s Executive Director since 1993, but began lobbying in New Mexico in 1989 as a volunteer.
+Elisabeth Jennings has served as Animal Protection Voters’ and Animal Protection of New Mexico’s Executive Director since 1993, but began lobbying in New Mexico in 1989 as a volunteer.
 Since then she has worked to encourage a broader segment of New Mexicans to get actively involved in promoting animal protection legislation and holding legislators accountable for their important votes on bills that impact animals.
 Elisabeth grew up around all kinds of animals, including dogs, cats, and horses, where she learned to appreciate what animals offer to our lives.
 Jennings has lived in New Mexico since 1987, and enjoys spending time doing just about anything outdoors with her husband.

 Laura Bonar is Chief Program & Policy Officer for Animal Protection Voters and Animal Protection of New Mexico, and has been a member of APV’s lobby team since 2011.
 After joining the staff in 2007, she helped pass county and municipal ordinances, broadened legislative support for the Animal Sheltering Board and stronger animal cruelty laws, and helped thwart bills that would harm animals.
-In more recent years Laura has led the program to secure sanctuary for chimpanzees living in New Mexico, and has been instrumental in enhancing APV’s capacity to work with New Mexico’s members of Congress to support federal legislation and other policies that have an enormous impact on animals in our state.
+In more recent years Laura has led the program to secure sanctuary for chimpanzees living in New Mexico, and has been instrumental in enhancing Animal Protection Voters’ capacity to work with New Mexico’s members of Congress to support federal legislation and other policies that have an enormous impact on animals in our state.
 All her life Laura has felt a strong affinity for animals and the natural world, and her career affirms that passion.
 She shares her home with Maeve, an adorable canine from the Albuquerque shelter.

 Deborah Torza Condit